We will fight and win the next war with indigenous weapon systems: Army Chief

 "Let us get inspired by his life and work towards realising his dream of making India a developed country through scientific advancement," Singh said.
 He also emphasised on the aspects of disruptive technologies that is changing the world and asserted that "India will have to emerge as a leader in this".

-Singh also pitched for working on indigenous system towards making the country "fully self-reliant".
+Singh also pitched for working on indigenous system towards achieving "operational superiority" and making the country "fully self-reliant".
 "All stakeholders must come together and hold interactions and come up with action plans as far as research is concerned, so as to increase our defence capabilities to take India to a new height," the minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)